bitcraft/polerunner/lib2d/README.md

     Traditional pygame/sdl event handling can occur alongside Lib2d's system.

-    Lib2d GUI elements are able to interact with the mouse
+    Lib2d GUI elements are able to interact with the mouse.

 Tilemap